marckassay/sots/README.md

 ## Definitions
 * instant (state):
 These states are momentary, as they are emitted only at a specific instant in time.
 The time value needs to be defined in units of a second.
+A value can have a modulo operator prefixed in the form of (`mod[n]` or `%[n]`) that will be applied to its segment.
+See Example 3 on how this is used.

 * spread (state):
 These states are non-momentary, as they "spread" over time until termination of its time segment.
 The time value needs to be defined in units of a second.